m-ld/m-ld-website/src/topics/developer-preview.md

 [Javascript&nbsp;engine](https://js.m-ld.org/), which you can download and begin to experiment with.

-We're excited about the many interesting use cases for **m-ld**!
+We're excited about the many interesting use-cases for **m-ld**!
 We're working really hard on the ergonomics, the performance and the security.

-This is a pre-release preview.
-It's not quite finished but we're eager for your feedback.
+This is a pre-release preview, and we're eager for your feedback.

 If you have a request or a question to share, go to the Issues page of our dedicated GitHub [feedback&nbsp;repo](https://github.com/m-ld/feedback/issues).